 Learn about keeping bees at our free annual course for new and prospective Beekeepers!

-Every year, the Anderson County Beekeepers Association sponsors a free two-part course, a Fall Short Course and Field Day for new beekeepers, and the public, to learn more about bees and beekeeping.
-We have these events in early spring so new beekeepers can attend just before the season to get new hives started.
+Every year, the Anderson County Beekeepers Association sponsors a free two-part course, a Fall Short Course and a Spring Field Day for new beekeepers, and the public, to learn more about bees and beekeeping.
+We have these events complete in early spring so new beekeepers can attend just before the season to get new hives started.

-The short course includes presentations about subjects such as bee biology, life cycle, pollination, forage plants, needed equipment and how to use it, where to get and install bees, and much more.
+The Fall Short Course includes presentations about subjects such as bee biology, life cycle, pollination, forage plants, needed equipment and how to use it, where to get and install bees, and much more.

 There are also multiple breaks for refreshments that allow the opportunity for people to ask questions and discuss beekeeping with various experienced beekeepers.
 This year 2020 the Fall Short Course will be Virtual (by Zoom) and spread over 3 Monday nights in November.

 The field day also includes the opportunity to open hives with experienced beekeepers in the apiary and get explanations and examples on stages of larvae development, queens, queen cells, pollen and nectar storage, making splits, and much more.